dmargul/OssiningSanitation/README.md

 ## Acknowledgments
 Thank you to the garbage, recycling, and leaf collectors of the Village of Ossining, who unlike me have a real job and make our lives better.
-And thank you in advance to the Ossining Department of Public Works for being good sports about my ridiculous comments above.